process-analytics/bpmn-visualization-js/README.md

 # Roadmap

-`BPMN Visu JS` is in early development stages and is subject to changes until the `1.0.0` version is released.
+`BPMN Visualization JS` is in early development stages and is subject to changes until the `1.0.0` version is released.

 We are currently focusing on the [BPMN support](docs/bpmn-support-roadmap.adoc) to be able to render most of the BPMN elements.